-Things to Do in Ballston
+Things to Do in Ballston, VA

 With its extreme accessibility and prime location Ballston is a great meeting spot for those who live throughout the DMV.
 For those lucky enough to live in the neighborhood, it’s impossible to run out of things to do.

 Aside from eating, drinking, and entertainment, Ballston is home to numerous office buildings and educational facilities.
-One of the most impressive properties is the Virginia Tech Research Center — a seven story, 144,000 sq ft office building that houses labs, research areas, event space, meeting rooms, and state of the art connectivity.
-Most importantly, the location of this LEED certified building gives workers direct access to many of the nation’s science-focused federal government agencies as well as top tech firms.
+One of the most impressive properties is the Virginia Tech Research Center — a seven-story, 144,000 sq ft office building that houses labs, research areas, event space, meeting rooms, and state-of-the-art connectivity.
+Most importantly, the location of this LEED-certified building gives workers direct access to many of the nation’s science-focused federal government agencies as well as top tech firms.

 Ballston Quarter Mall & Market